- 474Shares

 On a whim a couple years ago I bought a bunch of Lion Brand Homespun yarn (hey, it was a good sale!).
 I had no real plan for it but the colors were just too pretty to pass up.
-Fast forward to present day… that yarn is STILL sitting in my stash.
+That yarn sat in my stash forever!!
 Why?
 Because I didn’t realize what a pain it can be to work with.
 However, I was determined to make something of it.
 Enter, this hat.

 Materials